 - 1 Saxon Dr, Alfred, NY, 14802

-What began as the private residence of Professor Ida Kenyon, who wanted to reproduce the architecture of a castle in her native Germany, is now the home of the Robert R. McComsey Career Development Center at the Allen Steinheim Museum.
+Once the private residence of Professor Ida Kenyon, who wanted to reproduce the architecture of a castle in her native Germany, the Allen Steinheim Museum, affectionately known to many as the Castle, sits prominently on the hillside edge of Alfred University's valley campus.

 About this Facility